 H.B.
 164 includes provisions designated as the Ohio Student Religious Liberties Act of 2019.
 The Act requires public schools to give students who wish to meet for the purpose of religious expression the same access to school facilities as secular student groups.
 It also authorizes students enrolled in public schools to engage in religious expression before, during, and after school hours in the same manner and to the same extent that a student may engage in secular activities or expression before, during, and after school hours.
 Thus, there is no longer a limit on the exercise or expression of religion to only lunch periods or other non-instructional periods.
 The Act prohibits any restriction on a student from engaging in religious expression in the completion of assignments or otherwise rewarding or penalizing a student based on the religious content of the student’s homework, artwork, or other assignments.

 School districts may adopt a remote learning plan for the 2020-2021 school year.
-Such plans must be submitted to the ODE by July 31, 2020, but they will not need to be approved by ODE prior to implementation.
+Such plans must be submitted to the ODE by August 21, 2020, extended from July 31, 2020, but they will not need to be approved by ODE prior to implementation.
 Plans will be available on ODE’s website and must include a description of how student instructional needs will be determined and documented.
 The method for determining competency, granting credit, and promoting students to a higher grade level must also be included.
 Attendance requirements, including how the district will document participation in learning opportunities, a statement describing how student progress will be monitored and a description as to how equitable access to quality instruction must be ensured.
 Lastly, a description of the professional development activities to be offered to teachers should also be submitted.

 School districts submitting the above plans will be considered compliant (for the 2020-2021 year only) with minimum-hour requirements and funding eligibility criteria.
 Students served remotely may not exceed 1.0 full time equivalency for state funding purposes.